The Kingfield POPS!

-The Kingfield POPS is a 501(c)(3) charitable organization operating out of Kingfield, Maine.
+The Kingfield POPS is a 501(c)(3) charitable organization operating out of Kingfield, Maine, United States.
 Throughout the year, the Kingfield POPS sponsors a number of events and programs designed to bring live music to the surrounding communities with the goal of enhancing regional economic development.
 The Kingfield POPS mission is to provide music and arts programming for regional residents, youth, and schools, as well as visitors to the area, and to inspire economic growth through a vibrant arts environment.

 History

 In 2003, the Kingfield POPS began as a project of the Mt.
 Abram Economic Development Association to bring business to the Kingfield area, and to provide a fun, family event to the local residents.
 The Bangor Symphony Orchestra was hired to play a concert in June 2003, and with a local steel drum band (the Western Mountain Trash Can Band) to open the show, the Kingfield POPS annual summer concert was born.
 Several years later, a daytime arts festival was instituted to bring more focus to local businesses, artists, artisans, and musicians.

 During the first year, the Kingfield POPS brought the Bangor Symphony Orchestra and other performers to the local school district.
 Over the years, the POPS has expanded, and now brings live music performance events in various musical genres to two regional school districts, and the surrounding community.